doctorwidget/fc-code-challenge/README.md

 **Consider cases where we want N primes**

 That's part of the solution; you can use the `-s` or `--SIZE` flags to get whatever output you want.
-I did it this way because it made sense to me; anything that hard-coded 10 primes seemed like an unthinkably ugly hack.
+That approach was the only way that made sense to me; hard-coding for 10 primes would be an unthinkably ugly hack.
 Since I was already using an arbitrary n, it made sense to expose it to the user via `clojure.tools.cli`.

 **Do not use the Prime class from stdlib (write your own code)**